-On June 25 the 7th Re-enforcement Draft from Ayr passed through the English south-coast port of Southampton en route to the Continent, Lance Corporal Christopher one of its non-commissioned officers.
+On June 25 the 7th Re-enforcement Draft from Ayr passed through the English south-coast port of Southampton en route to the Continent, Private Elliott among its ranks.
 On the morrow, the 26th, the detachment disembarked in Rouen, capital city of Normandy, and site of the large British Expeditionary Force Base Depot.
 There the draft was to spend several days undergoing final training and organization before proceeding to its rendezvous with the Newfoundland Battalion, it just having experienced the maelstrom of a place called Beaumont-Hamel.